InfiniteZeroFoundation/.github/profile/README.md

 We grow a network together — infrastructure that unlocks data at the edge.
 No intermediaries.
 No gatekeepers.
 Trainers finally access the data they need.
 Applications finally deliver the value they promise.
 The AI is open-sourced by default — not because we choose to, but because that's what works.
 The value isn't the model or the data.
 It's the utility: applications that actually improve lives.

-**What if we built it together instead?**

-InfiniteZero is open infrastructure for training AI as a public good — the way the internet itself is a public good.
-Millions of devices, millions of people, contributing quietly to something that benefits everyone.

-No one company controls it.
-No one company profits from it.
-It just gets better, for everyone, together.

 ---

 ## ⚙️ How It Works